stgmt/mcp-server-tester-sse-http-stdio/python-wrapper/README.md

 ---

-**🎯 MCP Server Tester - единое решение для comprehensive тестирования MCP серверов всех типов и протоколов!**
+**🎯 MCP Server Tester - unified solution for comprehensive testing of MCP servers of all types and protocols!**